Crew listCrew list

 Child was almost certainly one of the 60 members of 1 Special Boat Section, formed in October 1941 out of 51 Cdo.
 As such he would have been a practised Folboat operator.

-However, CERA Phillips is also listed as receiving his DSM along with the rest of Triumph's awards, which suggests that he was a long-term complement member of the crew.
+CERA Phillips was definitely aboard Triumph as early as June 1941, since he was commended for his work fixing her steering gear at that time.
 It is possible that the ship's office of Medway simply made a mistake by leaving him off the list of those lost.
 This would be unusual, but clearly not impossible.
+Tommy's wife was pregnant when he was lost.

 CERA phiilips was the head of the engineering team, under Lt Wright.
 His subordinates (in the terms of the time) were the Donk Shop Horse, the Outside Wrecker (who looked after machinery outside the engine room), and thee watchkeeping engineers.